 Don’t Act Like A Mother

 Despite what your partner is going through, treat him/her as your equal who is capable of doing things for himself/herself.
 They need to be encouraged and to instill in them the sense of independence.
+You need to show them that things will be okay.
 You can assist in medication administration and ensuring that they take this diligently.
 You can remind your partner about taking his medicine on time, showing up on doctor’s appointments, and leading a healthy lifestyle.

 Stay Romantically Connected As Possible